userguide-galaxea/Product_User_Guide/docs/Guide/R1/R1_demo_test.md

     Your browser does not support the video tag.
   </video>
   </div>
-- **torso_test_2:** The torso raised to stand, and arms are back to the sides.
+- **torso_test_2:** The torso raises to stand, and arms are back to the sides.
 Then turn the waist 45 degrees to the left, 90 degrees to the right, and then 45 degrees to the left where backs to the front.
 (This action is used to test the torso motor T4.)
   <div style="display: flex; justify-content: center; align-items: center;">
   <video width="1920" height="1080" controls>
     <source src="../assets/torso_test_2.mp4" type="video/mp4">